CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 **Business Question**:</p>
 **Location**: Which areas in King County command the highest average house prices?</p>
 **Inner Factors**: What house features have the most substantial impact on the sale price?</p>
-**External Factors**: How do external elements such as property tax rates, school ratings, and demographic data sway house prices in King County?</p>
+**External Factors**: How do external elements such as crime rates, school ratings, and demographic data sway house prices in King County?</p>
 **Goal**: </p>
 This project aims to guide potential investors and homebuyers in making informed decisions in the King County real estate market.</p>